BuilderIO/partytown/docs/index.md

 We set out to solve this situation, so that apps of all sizes will be able to continue to use third-party scripts without the performance hit.
 Some of Partytown's goals include:

 - Free up main thread resources to be used only for the primary web app execution.
-- Sandbox third-party scripts and allow or deny their access main thread APIs.
+- Sandbox third-party scripts and allow or deny their access to main thread APIs.
 - Isolate long-running tasks within the web worker thread.
 - Reduce layout thrashing coming from third-party scripts by batching DOM setters/getter into group updates.
 - Throttle third-party scripts' access to the main thread.